nextflow-io/summit-website/src/content/people/bryan-lajoie/index.md

 ---
 Bryan Lajoie is a Principal Scientist at Element Biosciences.
 He has a Ph.D. in Bioinformatics from the University of Massachusetts Medical School where he helped to develop the Hi-C methodology and related analysis methods.
 Most recently has been working on architecting analysis methods and bioinformatic workflows, across multiple genomics assays tuned specifically to the AVITI platform, Element Biosciences’ first entry into the NGS market.

-Bryan will be presenting his work titled “Workflow automation: using the Aviti benchtop sequencing system and Nextflow Tower”.
+Bryan will be presenting his work titled "Workflow automation: using the Aviti benchtop sequencing system and Nextflow Tower".